-The Board is committed to ensuring good outcomes for customers that use Quilter Investors solutions.
+The Board is committed to ensuring good outcomes for customers of Quilter Investors solutions.
 The Board has regularly reviewed analysis on how the Company has performed against the Group's core customer metrics and on areas that are critical in protecting customers' interests, including the robustness of the controls over client assets and action taken to address any issues impacting customers.
-The Board has sought assurance on the operational resilience of the business and the controls in place to mitigate information security risks, in order to protect the continuity of the service provided to customers and ensure the Company is meeting the expectations of its regulator.
-The Company recognises that proper management of conflicts of interest is crucial in safeguarding customer outcomes and the Board at least annually reviews the Company's conflicts of interest register to ensure that management are active in their assessment and mitigation of conflicts.
+Consideration of the views and expectations of our regulators and customers were core to the Board's decision making during 2022, specifically in relation to the oversight of the implementation plans for the Consumer Duty, including the Board's review of the implementation plan, prior to sharing with the FCA.
+The implementation of this new duty aligns with a core part of the Company's strategic rationale to deliver good outcomes for customers.
+The Board will continue to oversee management's endeavours to implement the plan during 2023.
+The Board also sought assurance on the operational resilience of the business and the controls in place to mitigate information and cyber security risks.

-The IOC was established by the Board to provide independent oversight of portfolio management activities for all Quilter Investors funds, portfolios and strategies.
+In 2022, the IOC provided independent oversight of portfolio management activities for all Quilter Investors funds, portfolios and strategies.
 It comprises the independent Non-executive Directors of the Company and reports to the Board on its activities.
-The Committee dedicates significant time to scrutinising investment performance and risk to gain assurance that the Company's solutions are being managed in line with expectations and delivering strong returns for customers.
+The Committee dedicates significant time scrutinising investment performance and risk to gain assurance that the Company's solutions are being managed in line with expectations and delivering strong returns for customers.
 Integral to this is the robustness of the investment process, the evolution and enhancement of which has been overseen and challenged by the IOC to ensure it is designed and operating in a manner that meets the needs of our customers.
+The Committee also dedicated time throughout the year considering the Company's client risk capability.
 This work is facilitated through regular reporting from the Chief Investment Officer and Head of Investment Risk, as well as specific deep dive reviews of the core investment solutions provided by the Portfolio Managers.